devang9299/TTC-Delay-2024-Dashboard/README.md

 j)	Which vehicle types (bus, streetcar, subway) have the most delays?

-**Diagnostic Analytics Questions:** These questions focus on exploring the relationships between variables and identifying patterns in delays.
+ =>**Diagnostic Analytics Questions:** These questions focus on exploring the relationships between variables and identifying patterns in delays.

 a)	Which routes have the longest delays and why?